brandur/sorg/content/drafts/redis-streams.md

 unified log][thelog], a useful architectural pattern for services in a distributed system share state with one another.
-In the log's design, services emit state changes into an ordered data structure where each new record gets a unique ID.
+In the log's design, services emit state changes into an ordered data structure in which each new record gets a unique ID.
 Unlike a queue, a log is durable across any number of reads until it's explicitly truncated.

-Consumers track changes in the wider system by consuming the log.
-Each one maintains the ID of the last record it successfully consumed and aims to consume every record at least once -- no records should be missed.
-When a consumer is knocked offline, it looks up the last ID that it consumed, and continues reading the log from there.
+Consumers track changes in the wider system by reading the log.
+Each one maintains the ID of the last record it successfully consumed and aims to read every record at least once -- nothing should ever be missed.
+When a consumer is knocked offline, it restarts and looks up the last ID that it saw, and continues reading the log from there.

+The log is ***unified*** because it acts as a master ledger of state changes in a wider system.
+All components that are making critical changes write to it, and all components that need to track distributed state are subscribed.

-The article is sober enough to point out that this design is nothing new: we've been using logs in various forms in computer science for decades.
-[Journaling file systems][journalfs] use the idea to protect data against corruption.
-Databases use it with ideas like the [write-ahead log (WAL)][wal] in Postgres as they stream changes to their read replicas.
+LinkedIn's article is sober enough to point out that this design is nothing new: we've been using logs in various forms in computer science for decades.
+[Journaling file systems][journalfs] use them to protect data against corruption.
+Databases use them in places like the [write-ahead log (WAL)][wal] in Postgres as they stream changes to their read replicas.